chdav/hackthebox-writeups/machines/Windows/ServMon/README.md

 Nadine
 ```

-It looks like if I can gain access to Nathan's desktop, I will find a file containing passwords.
+It looks like if we can gain access to Nathan's desktop, we will find a file containing passwords.
 The `Notes to do.txt` also seems to indicate that user `nathan` has not removed the password file as requested.
 It may still be there.

-I've exhausted what is available within the FTP file share, so I return to my `nmap` scan results.
-Next, I navigate to the webpage.
+Okay, so with that, we've exhausted what is available within the FTP file share, let's return to our `nmap` scan results.
+Next, we'll navigate to the webpage.

 The box is hosting the service `NVMS-1000`, a management client for survellience devices.
-I don't have much in the way of credentials, but I try a few basic combinations, to no avail.
+We don't have much in the way of credentials, but we'll just try a few basic combinations, to no avail.

 ![](images/nvms.png)

 A quick google search reveals that this service is vulnerable to a [directory traversal attack](https://www.exploit-db.com/exploits/47774).
 Perfect!
-I know from earlier that a password file may still reside on Nathan's desktop.
+We know from earlier that a password file may still reside on Nathan's desktop.

-For this attack, I'll use `Burp Suite` to build my payload.
-First, I'll configure burp as my proxy, turn on intercept, and capture the GET request for the NVMS login page, the main page on _ServMon_.
-Next, I'll right-click and send that request to the repeater.
-I then change the path in the request to the directory traversal payload, and send it.
+For this attack, we'll use `Burp Suite` to build my payload.
+First, we'll configure burp as our proxy, turn on intercept, and capture the GET request for the NVMS login page, the main page on _ServMon_.
+Next, we'll right-click and send that request to the repeater.
+We then change the path in the request to the directory traversal payload, and send it.
 Success!
-I now have arbitrary file access.
+We now have arbitrary file access.

-I modify the payload with the specified path of the potential location of the password file.
+Let's modify the payload with the specified path of the potential location of the password file.

 ```
 /Users/Nathan/Desktop/passwords.txt`
 ```

-I receive a respond, with a list of passwords.
+We receive a respond, with a list of passwords.

 ![](images/traversal.png)

-I noted earlier that port 22 was open as well.
-I have some usernames and some passwords, I'll attempt connection through SSH first.
-My lists are pretty short but for good practice, I use `hydra`.
+We noted earlier that port 22 was open as well.
+We have some usernames and some passwords, so let's attempt connection through SSH first.
+Our lists are pretty short but for good practice, we'll use `hydra`.

 ```
 hydra -l users.txt -P passwords.txt 10.10.10.184 ssh
 ```

-One combination connects successfully, and I gain remote access as user `nadine`.
+One combination connects successfully, and we gain remote access as user `nadine`.

 ```
 $ ssh nadine@10.10.10.184
 password: L1k3B1gBut7s@W0rk
 ```

-I find my first flag on the user's desktop.
+Let's grab the first flag from the user's desktop.

 ![](images/user-flag.png)

 ## Root Flag

 Some quick enumeration as user `nadine` reveals little.
 Back stepping a bit, the `nmap` scan indicated that port 8443 was also open and running the service `NSClient`.
-In my browser, I navigate to `https://10.10.10.184:8443/`.
+In the browser, we'll navigate to `https://10.10.10.184:8443/`.

 ![](images/nsclient.png)

-`NSClient` requires just a password so quickly attempt the ones from my previous list, with no luck.
-I search online to find that NSClient is vulnerable to a [privilege escalation exploit](https://www.exploit-db.com/exploits/46802).
+`NSClient` requires just a password so we'll quickly attempt the ones from my previous list, but no luck.
+Searching online we find that NSClient is vulnerable to a [privilege escalation exploit](https://www.exploit-db.com/exploits/46802).

 The exploit states that the first step must be to find the webapp password with the `nsclient.ini` file.
-I display the contents of the file and find the password.
+In our shell session, we can display the contents of the file and find the password.

 ```
-> type "Program Files\NSClient++\nsclient.ini"
+> type "\Program Files\NSClient++\nsclient.ini"
 ```

-Additionally, I note that the only authorized host is `127.0.0.1` or `localhost`.
+Additionally, we'll note that the only authorized host is `127.0.0.1` or `localhost`.

 ```
 ; Undocumented key